Need help with your Discussion

 Verdict

 As a jury, one would affirm the conviction.
 One would reject the claim of the petitioner erred by the trial court to decline to reduce his sentence of grand theft to a misdemeanor.
 With special consideration that while that specific crime was nonviolent, Ewing had already been convicted of numerous previous offenses—in a period of five years from the year 1988 to the year 1993.
-Additionally, his current theft was committed while he was on parole less than one year after his release from prison (The United States Department of Justice, 2018).
-Also, one would reject his claim erred by the trial court by declining to strike either one or more of Ewing’s severe or violent convictions.
-While noting how two of the defendant’s strikes were violent and the use of weapons was involved, his rehabilitative prospects bleakness, and the fact that Ewing kept on reoffending even when he was on parole.
+Additionally, his recent theft was committed on parole less than one year after his release from prison (The United States Department of Justice, 2018).
+Also, one would reject his claim erred by the trial court by declining to strike one or more of Ewing’s severe or violent convictions.
+While noting how two of the defendant’s strikes were fierce and the use of weapons was involved, his rehabilitative prospects bleakness, and the fact that Ewing kept on reoffending even when he was on parole.
 Concerning all of these factors, a jury can conclude that Ewing is within the spirit of the Three Strikes law.

 Do you think the verdict in your case study was justified?
 Do you believe justice has been served?
 Why or why not?

 Ewing upon the onus of someone who cannot bring his conduct within social norms described by the State’s criminal law (The United States Department of Justice, 2018).
-It was concluded that the sentence given to Ewing of twenty-five years to life imprisonment imposed for the felony grand theft offense under the “Three Strikes Law” was not at all grossly disproportionate and did not violate the prohibition on unusual and cruel punishments contained in the Eighth Amendment.
+It was concluded that the sentence given to Ewing of twenty-five years to life imprisonment imposed for the felony grand theft offense under the “Three Strikes Law” was not grossly disproportionate and did not violate the prohibition on unusual and cruel punishments contained in the Eighth Amendment.
 California’s Court of Appeal judgment is affirmed.

 References